Patient education: Melanoma treatment; localized melanoma (Beyond the Basics)

 - Robert H. Lurie Comprehensive Cancer Center of Northwestern

-In contrast to other types of skin cancers (eg, squamous cell or basal cell cancers) that usually develop on sun-exposed areas of the body, melanomas can develop anywhere on the skin surface, as well as on the mucous membranes lining the mouth, nose, and genital areas.
+In contrast to other types of skin cancers (eg, squamous cell or basal cell cancers) that usually develop on sun-exposed areas of the body, melanomas can develop anywhere on the skin surface, including the palms of the hands and soles of the feet, as well as on the mucous membranes lining the mouth, nose, and genital areas.
 If left untreated, melanoma can spread (metastasize) to other parts of the body much more frequently than is typical for other types of skin cancers.
-Fortunately, when detected at an early stage, melanoma treatment is often effective in limiting the spread of the disease.
+Fortunately, when detected at an early stage, melanoma treatment is often effective in preventing the spread of the disease.

 This topic reviews the diagnosis and treatment of localized melanoma.
 A separate topic discusses the treatment of advanced and metastatic melanoma.
 (See "Patient education: Melanoma treatment; advanced or metastatic melanoma (Beyond the Basics)".)

-●A – Asymmetry (one side is different from opposite side) (picture 2)
+●A – Asymmetry (one side is different from the opposite side) (picture 2)

 ●B – Border irregularities (jagged, uneven edge) (picture 3)